 5. Practice mindfulness.

 Mindfulness involves focusing on the present moment, paying close attention to your surroundings, focusing on your breath, and gently bringing your attention back to the present when it starts to wander.
-If you don’t know how to begin this practice, there are many meditation and mindfulness tools and apps that can help you get started.
+If you don’t know how to begin this practice, there are many meditations and mindfulness tools, and apps that can help you get started.

 People who make mindfulness an everyday practice tend to have improved concentration, enhanced memory recall, and lower rates of age-related memory loss.